Unity of the proposition: Frege, Russell, Wittgenstein

 Ludwig Wittgenstein addresses the problem early on in the Tractatus Logico-Philosophicus.
 In section 2.01 he claims that "states of affairs" are combinations of objects.
 In section 2.03 he explains that nothing is needed to link the objects, since the objects hang together.
-The arrangement of words that in the sentence corresponds to the arrangement or structure of objects in the state of affairs expressed by the sentence.
+The arrangement of words in the sentence corresponds to the arrangement or structure of objects in the state of affairs expressed by the sentence.
 This is the so-called picture theory of the proposition.